 As a Tai Chi Instructor I live with the genetic defect Ehlers Danlos Syndrome (EDS).
 You can read my journey with EDS here.
 The really good news is that Tai Chi, Qi Gong and Meditation are all recommended ways to help gently aid the symptoms.
-I changed career becoming a Tai Chi and Qigong instructor, and have been teaching since 2010.
-My physical health went through lots of changes and I chose to adapt my life to try and be gracefully productive.
+I changed career becoming a Tai Chi and Qigong instructor as my physical health went through many changes.
+I chose to adapt my life to try to be gracefully productive.
 I could no longer stay seated for long period which led to chronic/acute pain, reduced mobility, excessive muscular contraction and fatigue.
-I used my previous experience in adult education to turn my hobby into my job and I am so lucky I did.
+I taught Tai Chi, Qigong and Meditation across my local community from 2010 to 2016.

 This video discusses EDS and ‘new and emerging manual therapies’.
 It mentions the benefit of qigong and tai chi, along with breathing exercises.

 - Ehlers Danlos Syndrome

 - Hypermobility Syndrome is a genetic connective tissue disorder caused by a collagen defect

 - Connective and soft tissues are more elastic

 - Joints move beyond their normal range of motion (double jointed)

 - Connective tissue, soft tissue, vascular and dermal weakness due to lack of collagen